-Data on loans from all commercial and policy banks to public listed firms comes from China Listed Firm's Bank Loans Research Database, established by GTA Information Technology Company (CSMAR).
-11 As far as I know, this is the only database that provides detailed information on individual loans each public listed firm obtained from banks and non-bank financial institutions in China.
-My sample contains 59,961 loans from 772 banks to 2,591 firms, from 2000 to 2016.
+The data on loans from all commercial and policy banks to publicly listed firms come from China Listed Firm's Bank Loans Research Database, established by GTA Information Technology Company (CSMAR).
+11 As far as I know, this is the only database that provides detailed information on individual loans for each publicly listed firm obtained from banks and nonbank financial institutions in China.
+My sample contains 59,961 loans from 772 banks to 2,591 firms from 2000 to 2016.
 On average, there are 3,331 loans per year.
-The advantage of the database is that, for each firm, it not only documents which bank the loan comes from, but also the local branch of the bank (at prefecture and finer level).
-This allows me to aggregate loans to prefecture level and distinguish between loans from national banks and loans from local banks.
+The advantage of the database is that, for each firm, it not only documents which bank the loan comes from but also the local branch of the bank (at the prefecture and finer levels).
+This allows me to aggregate loans to the prefecture level and distinguish between loans from national banks and loans from local banks.

-One issue with the database is that the bank local branch information is not reported exactly at the prefecture level.
-There are 30% observations with ambiguous locations that are reported at finer levels (e.g., township, village, and street levels) which may not correspond to a unique prefecture.
-For these observations, I identify the prefecture by mapping these towns, villages, and streets to the prefectures they belong to.
-When the prefecture is not unique, I try to identify the prefecture by tracking the borrowing history of the firm and choose the most likely prefecture the local branch lies in.
-There are also 15% observations without local branch information.
+One issue with the database is that the local bank branch information is not reported exactly at the prefecture level.
+There are 30% of observations with ambiguous locations that are reported at finer levels (e.g., township, village, and street levels), which may not correspond to a unique prefecture.
+For these observations, I identify the prefecture by mapping these towns, villages, and streets to the prefectures to which they belong.
+When the prefecture is not unique, I try to identify the prefecture by tracking the borrowing history of the firm and choose the most likely prefecture in which the local branch lies.
+There are also 15% of observations without local branch information.
 For these observations, I impute the missing location with a simple algorithm, which is described in more detail in Appendix I. Following this algorithm, I extrapolate local branch information for 4,002 observations, which increases my sample size by 8%.

-However, when individual loans are aggregated to prefecture-year level, there are still cases where missing loans are detected in random number of years in a prefecture-cycle.
-Here, a prefecture-cycle indicates an appointment cycle of a Party Secretary in a prefecture.
-The missing loans problem is particularly serious for the subsample of loans from local banks to zombie firms, as loans from local banks accounts for 14% of all loans, and loans to zombie firms only accounts for 12% of all loans.
+However, when individual loans are aggregated to the prefecture-year level, there are still cases where missing loans are detected in a random number of years in a prefecture-cycle.
+Here, a